gdsec-test/tsa-tanium-connect/README.md

 Any Connect jobs intended for Production should be configured identically across all Tanium environments, starting with Dev.

 Environments:
 * dev = Development.
-Hosted in the USA.
+Hosted in Ashburn, VA, USA.
 * prod-emea = Production EMEA.
-Worker's Council systems only.
 Hosted in Germany.
+Works Council systems only.
 * prod-us = Production US.
-Contains most systems.
-Hosted in the USA.
+Hosted in Ashburn, VA, USA.